Nils-Axel Mörner

-Niklas "Nils"-Axel Mörner af Morlanda (March 17, 1938 – October 16, 2020) was a Swedish geologist and geophysicist.
+Niklas Axel Mörner af Morlanda (17 March 1938 – 16 October 2020), known professionally as Nils-Axel Mörner, was a Swedish geologist and geophysicist.
 He served as head of the paleogeophysics and geodynamics unit at Stockholm University until his retirement in 2005.
 He was president of the International Union for Quaternary Research (INQUA) Commission on Neotectonics from 1981 to 1989.
 He headed an INTAS (International Association for the promotion of cooperation with scientists from the New Independent States of the former Soviet Union) project on geomagnetism and climate from 1997 to 2003.
-He was a critic of the IPCC and the notion that the global sea level is rising.
+He was a critic of the IPCC and disputed the scientific evidence that the global sea level is rising.